T-ara N4

 T-ara N4 was the first official sub-group of South Korean girl group T-ara, composed of Eunjung, Hyomin, Jiyeon and previously Areum until her departure from the main group in July 2013.
-The sub-group only released one extended play, Jeon Won Diary in April 2013.
+The sub-group only released one EP, Jeon Won Diary in April 2013.

 History

-Formation

 In late March 2013, T-ara's agency Core Contents Media were in the midst of forming a new unit from the group with the members Eunjung, Areum, Jiyeon and Hyomin.
 The unit's name, T-ara N4 (which stands for "T-ara Brand New 4") was revealed April 12, 2013.
-T-ara previously tried sub-units with the promotions of their sixth Japanese single "Bunny Style!", in which the B-sides were sung by units of two and three members; however this will be their first time doing formal unit activities.
+T-ara previously tried sub-units with the promotions of their sixth Japanese single "Bunny Style!", in which the B-sides were sung by units of two and three members; however it would be their first time official unit activities.